vkbo/novelWriter/docs/source/project_references.rst

 A "tag" in novelWriter is a word or phrase that you define as belonging to a heading.
 Tags are set by using the ``@tags`` :term:`keyword`.

+The general format of a tag is ``@tag: tagName``.

-The full format of a tag is ``@tag: tagName, displayName``, where:
+The full format of a tag is ``@tag: tagName | displayName``.

 ``tagName`` (Required)
-   is a unique identifier of your choosing.
+   This is a unique identifier of your choosing.
+It is the value you use later for making references back to this document, or section of the document.

 ``displayName`` (Optional)
-   is a display name that can be inserted into headings when you generate your manuscript.
+   This is an optional display name used for the tag.
 When you build your manuscript, you can for instance insert the point of view character name into chapter headings.
-By default, the ``tagName`` is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format.
+By default, the ``tagName`` value is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format for your manuscript.

 You can only set *one* tag per heading, and the tag has to be unique across *all* documents in the project.

-After the tags have been defined, they can then be referenced in the novel documents, or cross-referenced in other notes.
-They will also show up in the :guilabel:`Outline View` and in the back-reference panel when a document is opened in the viewer.
+After a tag has been defined, it can be referenced in novel documents, or cross-referenced in other notes.
+Tags will also show up in the :guilabel:`Outline View` and in the back-reference panel when a document is opened in the viewer.

 The syntax highlighter will indicate to you that the keyword is correctly used and that the tag is allowed, that is, the tag is unique.
 Duplicate tags should be detected as long as the index is up